 The Brutal Truth: Google Ads vs LinkedIn Ads vs Reddit Ads for B2B Startups

-After analyzing over 40 case studies involving millions in ad spend across Google, LinkedIn, and Reddit from Wovly's database, the data reveals stark differences in performance for B2B startups.
-Here's what the numbers actually show.
+After analyzing over 40 case studies involving millions in ad spend across Google, LinkedIn, and Reddit from Wovly's database, the data reveals stark differences for B2B startups.
+(See also: our analysis of 542 startup experiments.)
+Here is what the numbers show.

 The Performance Data